cranmer/TheoryAndPractice/content/iris-map.md

 One nice thing about this appraoch is that the [input is JSON](/downloads/files/collaboration.json) (here's an example on GitHub [link](https://github.com/cranmer/TheoryAndPractice/blob/javascript/content/downloads/files/collaboration.json) ), so it should be easy to collaboratively guild this collaboration graph.

-I'd like to make something easier to edit with yaml and then convert it to JSON.
+I'd like to make something easier to edit with yaml and then convert it to JSON, but I'll leave that for another day.

 The interactive visualization at the top is my first try at a collaboration map.